matiasilveiro/flutter_challenge_pinapp/README.md

 ### Notes

-* The application is configured to work on iOS and Android (comment functionality is **only available on iOS**).
+* The application is configured to work on iOS and Android.
 * Unit test mocks are implemented using Mocktail.
+However, the code is missing many unit tests.
 * It is recommended to read the source code to better understand the implementation of the architecture and technologies used.
 * The error handling for the Repository calls is delegated to Riverpod's `AsyncValue` class and its straightforward usage.
+However, better error handling both in UI and in code is missing.
 * **The implementation of Clean Architecture in this solution has been simplified to avoid over-engineering, by not creating UseCases and using the `PostsRepository` directly.**

 ## Contact